efdiloreto/PyTekla/docs/install.md

 pip install pytekla
 ```

-Optionally you can install PyTekla along the libraries for data management:
+Optionally you can install PyTekla along the libraries for data management (for example, pandas):
 ```bash
 pip install pytekla[data]
 ```